Excelsior-Technologies-Community/PHP_Laravel12_Implement_SweetAlert_React.JS/README.md

     );
 }

 export default App;

 Important Notes

 React components use .jsx extension

-@vitejs/plugin-react is required
+@vitejs/plugin-react is required for React support

-@viteReactRefresh must be included in Blade file
+@viteReactRefresh must be included in the Blade file

-SweetAlert2 is installed via NPM
+SweetAlert2 is installed via NPM (recommended approach)

-jQuery is not required
+jQuery is not required for React projects

 Common Error Fix

-Error:
+Error
 @vitejs/plugin-react can't detect preamble

-Fix:
+Solution

 Ensure file extension is .jsx